webplatform/docs/html/elements/span/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Groups inline elements in a document in order to apply styles.
-Does not assign any style attributes on its own.}}
+{{Summary_Section|Groups inline elements in a document.
+The span element is both style and semantics '''neutral'''; the tag does not assign any style attributes or semantic meaning on its own.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLSpanElement
 }}